sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

   <a href="(https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/tree/main/ReadMePictures)"><img src="/ReadMePictures/GameCenter.png" alt="gameCenter" width="240"></a>
   <a href="(https://github.com/sopra-fs23-group-4/sopra-fs23-group-04-client/tree/main/ReadMePictures)"><img src="/ReadMePictures/Rejoin.png" alt="rejoin" width="240"></a>
   <p> create a new game as a host or join an existing lobby by PIN. <br>
-  if you left a game by just closing the tab, you have the choice to rejoin or leave properly<p>
+  if you left a game on accident, you have the choice to rejoin or leave properly<p>
 </div>

 <div align="center">